 That’s the first thing.

-Second thing is to go to bed when you’re tired, when you first start to feel weary.
-Make it that first yawing time after say 9:00 pm.
-Don’t do anything except get up and go to bed.
-By all means, read a book, and if you’re tired while reading, switch off the light and go to sleep.
+The second thing is to go to bed when you’re tired and start feeling weary.
+Make it that first yawing time after, say, 9:00 pm.
+After that, don’t do anything except get up and go to bed.
+By all means, read a book, and if you’re tired while reading, switch off the light and sleep.

-It’s very easy.
-I’m asking you to get up 10 minutes earlier because 10 minutes is doable, any earlier could be daunting…….
+It’s straightforward.
+Please get up 10 minutes earlier because 10 minutes is doable; any earlier could be daunting…….

-What’s happening here?
-Your becoming flexible, especially about when you go to bed to sleep.
-You’ll get more sleep and you’ll get up earlier, that’s cool isn’t it!
+Would you happen to know what’s happening here?
+You’re becoming flexible, especially when you go to bed to sleep.
+So you’ll get more sleep and get up earlier; that’s cool.
 And you’ll be able to gradually, say every three months or so, get up another 10 minutes earlier.

 What I’m saying is easy.
-Only occasionally will you need to take a leap and when you’re ready, the big leap will be super easy.
-Getting up 10 minutes earlier is not a big leap.
+Only occasionally will you need to leap; when you’re ready, the giant leap will be super easy.
+Getting up 10 minutes earlier is a small leap.

 Have an Awesome Day